-Prince Harry and Meghan Markle’s daughter, Lilibet Diana Mountbatten-Windsor, is currently eighth in line to the British throne behind her older brother Archie, her dad, cousins and uncle William.
+Prince Harry and Meghan Markle’s daughter, Lilibet Diana Mountbatten-Windsor, is currently seventh in line to the British throne behind her older brother Archie, her father Harry, cousins George, Charlotte and Louis, and uncle William.

 9. Prince Andrew

-The Duke of York is Queen Elizabeth II’s third child and second son.
-At present, he is ninth in the line of succession to the British throne.
+The Duke of York is Queen Elizabeth II’s third child and second son with Prince Philip.
+At present, he is eighth in the line of succession to the British throne.

 10. Princess Beatrice